Tournedos/Tournedos.github.io/_tabs/ACT2.md

 By tracking these movements, we can reconstruct BR’s rise from the perspective of creators rather than aggregate views.

-<h3 style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">Phase Transition Heatmaps: Before vs After H1Z1</h3>

-We compared how creators moved between genres before and after the release of H1Z1, the first major BR title.
-By counting and weighting these transitions, we get a sense of how the BR wave reshaped creators’ trajectories, even if the raw numbers aren’t shown here.

 <h3 id="transition-correlations" style="color:#4f6fd6; font-size:1.5rem; font-weight:500;">Quarterly and Yearly Transition Dynamics</h3>